Coin Rarities & Related Topics: News and Analysis regarding scarce coins, markets, and coin collecting #160

 The plain edge 100 Unit silver pattern is said by Breen (in 1988) to be a little lighter than the Parmelee-Edgeworth-Garrett piece.
 The already cited Jordan-Notre Dame website indicates that this piece was in the epic collection of J. G. Murdoch, who had one of the all-time greatest collections of British coins, among other items.
 If so, Murdoch acquired it in the late 19th century.
 Is it certain that the Murdoch piece is the one that emerged in the 1980s?

 Only one copper Morris pattern has been reported.
-It is a “5 Unit” piece.
+It is a “5-Unit” piece.
 It is a little smaller than a U.S. half cent.
 There is a record of such a piece being acquired in England in 1884 by Samuel Curwen, a British loyalist who was formerly a long-time resident of Massachusetts.
-Curwen’s description of Curwen’s piece is cited by Crosby in Crosby’s book in 1875, on p.
-312.
+Curwen’s description of Curwen’s piece is cited by Crosby in Crosby’s book on page 312.

 Breen (1988) and Jordan (on the Notre Dame website) state that the Curwen piece showed up in Paris in 1977.
 As far as I know, there is no record of this piece between 1784 and 1977.
 Why is it assumed that it is the same piece?
 How was it authenticated?
 Anyone could have read Crosby’s book, which has been reprinted in quantity.
 Are the precise characteristics of the devices on this copper piece so similar to those on the Garrett Morris patterns that it can be concluded that the respective dies were prepared by the same hands?
 This copper piece is PCGS certified ‘Proof-66’ and is in the set that is owned by a Southern Collector.